Adams Grove Presbyterian Church

 In 1982, Daniel Siegram and his wife visited the church and witnessed what appeared to be a dark black cape with a red interior moving throughout the church, though there was no sign of anyone wearing it.
 The invisible wearer seemed to be a 6’-tall man.
 Eventually, the cape fell to the floor and disappeared.

-The area is also seemingly a hotspot for UFO sightings.
+The area is reported as a hot-spot for UFO sightings.

 Today, Adams Grove Presbyterian Church is on the National Register of Historic Places (added in 1986) and is privately owned.